Cleaning products you should never mix together

-(WHTM) — If you have a very tough mess to clean up, you may use many cleaning items to help clean up the mess.
-But, there are some chemicals that should never be mixed together or used together under any circumstance.
+(WHTM) — If you have a very tough mess to clean up, you may use many cleaning items at once.
+But, there are some chemicals that should never be mixed or used together.

 Mixing chemicals can lead to large vapor clouds and even explosions if not used correctly.
 This can lead to health issues, injuries, or even death.

-In 2019, an employee of a Massachusetts Buffalo Wild Wings died after inhaling a gas that was created when two chemicals were mixed together.
+In 2019, an employee at a Massachusetts Buffalo Wild Wings died after inhaling fumes created when two chemicals were mixed together by another employee to clean the restaurant’s kitchen floor.

 Here are a few household products that should never be mixed together, according to Good Housekeeping.